ChristianaCare: History

 The system's history dates to 1888, when Delaware Hospital was first opened in Wilmington.
 It was expanded throughout the subsequent decades.
 In 1965, it merged with Memorial Hospital and Wilmington General Hospital to form Wilmington Medical Center, with each of the three facilities being known as a "division", thus Delaware Hospital became known as the Delaware Division of the Wilmington Medical Center.
 Later, it was decided to close the other two hospitals and replace them with a new one, Christiana Hospital.
 In 1985, the Delaware Division was renamed Wilmington Hospital.

 In 2014, family medicine physician Janice E. Nevin, M.D., MPH, became president and CEO of the health system.
 Under Dr. Nevin, the health system focused on excellence and love and focusing on empowering coworkers to speak up about potentially problematic behavior by others in the work environment.
 The health care system developed CareVio, a patient centered and clinician-led information technology enhanced care coordination service, that was designed to provide information and scheduling aid in 2017.

+In 2023 CristianaCare paid $47.7 million to settle a fraud claim brought under the False Claims Act.